creativescala/creative-scala/book/src/pages/part-one-introduction.md

 # Part One: Introduction

 With the setup complete we're ready to start learning to program!
-In this first part of the book, which cover several chapters, we have four learning goals:
+In this first part of the book, which covers several chapters, we have four learning goals:

 1. to understand a basic model of how code runs, known as the substitution model of evaluation;
 2. to apply structural recursion over the natural numbers;